 advertisement

 ALG gleaned how African leaders are guided by a distinctly unique combination of traditional wisdom, practical experience, and academic knowledge.
 They weigh pragmatic real-world experience even as they acknowledge the critical integration of traditional knowledge.
-This hybrid approach to leadership allows not just balance, but also the opportunity to harness the benefits of indigenous knowledge and modern expertise.
+This hybrid leadership approach allows balance and the opportunity to harness the benefits of indigenous knowledge and modern expertise.
 If you’re thinking this gives them an edge, then you would be right.
 It makes them better equipped to navigate dynamic challenges in a globalised environment.

 Interestingly, the research highlights that female leaders are particularly inclined to combine traditional wisdom with academic knowledge, while male leaders often utilise a blend of all three sources; an interplay between the “old” and the “new” showcases the kind of adaptability even the West would approve!
 Then there is this defining characteristic of African leadership – ethics aka “doing what’s right” for all.
 Curiously, the leaders surveyed demonstrated a strong moral compass.
 They prioritized the collective good versus western individualism.
 And this factored into their decision-making.
 Accountability, resilience, and integrity were not unheard of.
 I suppose this underscored their preference for proactive measures with leaders taking decisive action or employing empathy and listening to resolve disputes.